richardgaywood/paydata.org/content/sprawlrunners/characters/races.md

 ## Human

 * Adaptable (2): Humans seem to have an unlimited ability to adapt to their circumstances.
 They begin with a free Novice Edge.
 * Lucky (2): Fortune smiles on base-model humans.
-They start with the Lucky Edge, meaning they get four Bennies when refreshed.
+Every time Bennies are refreshed, humans get an extra one.
+This stacks with Edges like Luck.

 ## Dwarf